K-PaaS/sidecar-guide-eng/install/sidecar.md

 <br>

-- Verify the storage class to use if its set to default.
+- Verify the storage class to use if it's set to default.
 ```
 $ kubectl get sc
 NAME               PROVISIONER       RECLAIMPOLICY   VOLUMEBINDINGMODE      ALLOWVOLUMEEXPANSION   AGE